 There are 48 conservation areas located across the borough.

 You can use our interactive Southwark maps to see a map of conservation areas in Southwark.

 What does a conservation area designation mean in practice

 You will need planning permission to demolish a building in a conservation area.
-It is a criminal offence to undertake demolition without permission from the council.
-If demolition is being considered, please contact us well in advance to find out what is actually needed and if so, what information is required to be provided with a planning application.
-There is a presumption against approving the demolition of buildings that positively contribute to the character or appearance of a conservation area.
+It's a criminal offense to undertake demolition without permission from the council.
+If demolition is being considered, contact us well in advance to find out what is actually needed and if so, what information is required to be provided with a planning application.
+There's a presumption against approving the demolition of buildings that positively contribute to the character or appearance of a conservation area.

 Alterations and extensions

 Some alterations or extensions to buildings that would not normally require planning permission, such as minor roof alterations, changing windows or satellite dishes require planning permission in conservation areas.
-Listed building consent will also be required if a building is listed listed buildings.
+Listed building consent will also be required for listed buildings.
 See our Residential Design Standards SPD for further guidance.

 Any new development will need to clearly demonstrate how it would preserve or enhance the character or appearance of a conservation area.
 You may need to provide additional information showing how a proposal will relate to the conservation area.
 This can mean the submission of elevations of adjacent buildings, full details of the proposal and examples of materials and colours.

-Six weeks notice must be given in writing to us before any work to trees is undertaken in a conservation area.
-Works includes the proposed lopping, topping or felling of a tree.
+Six weeks notice must be given in writing to us before any work on trees is undertaken in a conservation area.
+Works include the proposed lopping, topping or felling of a tree.
 For further information, see our trees page.

 Advertisements and signage